AzureAD/passport-azure-ad/README.md

   Passport-azure-ad saves state and nonce in session by default for validation purpose.
 If `useCookieInsteadOfSession` is set to true, passport-azure-ad will encrypt the state/nonce and put them into cookie instead.
 This is helpful when we want to be completely session-free, in other words, when you use { session: false } option in passport.authenticate function.
   If `useCookieInsteadOfSession` is set to true, you must provide `cookieEncryptionKeys` for cookie encryption and decryption.
+* `cookieSameSite` (Conditional)
+    If set to true, Passport will add the Same-Site: None header to cookies set by the lib, specifically to validate state and nonce.
 * `cookieEncryptionKeys`  (Conditional)

   If `useCookieInsteadOfSession` is set to true, you must provide `cookieEncryptionKeys`.
 It is an array of the following format: [ {key: '...', 'iv': '...' }, {key: '...', 'iv': '...' }, ...]. key could be any string of length 32, and iv could be any string of length 12.
 We always use the first set of key/iv to encrypt cookie, but we try all the key/iv to decrypt cookie.